 Vegan Mapo Tofu has been highly requested here on Mary’s Test Kitchen and, you know, I love giving you what you want!
 Mapo Tofu is one of the best-known dishes from Sichuan cuisine.
 Intensely flavoured with fermented ingredients, spicy hot (which you can adjust), along with a curious mouth-tingling sensation from Sichuan peppers.
 It’s traditionally made with ground pork or beef but it’s easily veganized.
+Don’t be intimidated by the list of ingredients; this recipe is actually pretty easy!
 Click here for the printable recipe.

 There are a few special ingredients you’ll need to get at your local Asian store with a decent selection of Chinese ingredients or online.